wavefrontHQ/wavefront-jersey-sdk-java/README.md

 ## Jersey Filter
 We will be gathering http request/response metrics and histograms using Jersey filter.
 See https://jersey.github.io/documentation/latest/filters-and-interceptors.html for more details on Jersey Filter.
 Wavefront has defined its own Jersey filter and the below steps will help you instantiate WavefrontJerseyFilter which you can use in your Jersey application.
+In order to instantiate WavefrontJerseyFilter, you first need to instantiate ApplicationTags, WavefrontJerseyReporter and WavefrontTracer.

 ### Application Tags
 Before you configure the SDK you need to decide the metadata that you wish to emit for those out of the box metrics and histograms.
 Each and every application should have the application tag defined.
 If the name of your application is Ordering application, then you can put that as the value for that tag.